yktoo/yktoo.com/content/blog/0315/index.en.md

 Why we have been so persistent?
 Because I knew: once one can control the snowboard in *such* circumstances, anything else will be a piece of cake.

-Eventually //Le Corbier// also closed all the lifts—an hour before the day's end—because the crazy gale made it difficult even to stand still.
+Eventually {{< fl "Le Corbier" >}} also closed all the lifts—an hour before the day's end—because the crazy gale made it difficult even to stand still.
 ![](img:1.bp.blogspot.com/-nwywQGA9z1Q/WMWIoN09HsI/AAAAAAAApk0/DJedmxsbBSEXLgSNIHoNY26Eaw-LU4azgCPcB/s1600/20170228_164132.picasaweb.jpg:a "Snow storm in Le Corbier.")

 We pushed our way against the wind back to our car.